 Some examples of how you might use Microsoft Feed

-See updates to documents you’re working on with others, or any files you have access to, including links people you work with have shared with you in email or in Teams chats. -
+See updates to documents you’re working on with others or any files you have access to, including links shared with you in an email or Teams chat.

 Keep up with your colleagues’ birthdays and work anniversaries, or who has a new role worth celebrating.
 Learn about new colleagues in your team or people you're meeting with for the first time.
 Quickly see who’s away or has updated their Teams status.